100prznt/Temp2IoT/README.md

 ### Photos

 ![Temp2IoT minimal build up](hardware/hardware_raw.jpg)
-Minimal build up with SMD resistor on the back
+Minimal build up with SMD resistor on the back and only one connected DS18B20.

 ## Setup